 Coronavirus information translations – what factors should be considered?

 Since the coronavirus pandemic took hold, safety has been the country’s number one priority.
-Many English speakers have called for more clarification on guidance, with the picture made even more complex when you consider that information is needed in multiple languages.
+Many English speakers have called for more clarification on guidance, which is compounded when you consider that information is needed in multiple languages.
 Translations must be precise and clear in each language to avoid confusion.
 A lack of easily understood information could result in further spread of coronavirus, putting both individuals and communities at risk.

 It is also important to consider, now that certain travel restrictions have been lifted, that visitors to the UK from overseas need to be able to understand current UK guidance.
-This may differ from their home country, thus advice should be easy to source and simple to process.
+This may differ from their home country, thus advice should be easy to access and process.

 There is no room for error when it comes to healthcare translation.
-Interpreting of information happens in the here and now.
-This means that patients visiting coronavirus test centres or seeking medical support in person or over the phone should have equal access to understanding the diagnosis, treatment, and quarantine guidance.
+This means that patients visiting coronavirus test centres or seeking medical support in person or over the phone should have equal access to diagnosis, treatment, and quarantine guidance.
 The same consideration should be given to the NHS track and trace scheme.

 What about businesses and coronavirus translations?